 DIRECTIONS

 2. Place the chicken bones, chicken feet, and apple cider vinegar in a large stockpot.
-Cover with water until the bones are submerged and covered by 1″ of water.
+Cover with water until the bones are submerged and covered by at least 1″ of water.

 3. Bring the pot to a boil over medium-high heat.
 Immediately reduce heat to the lowest setting and simmer for a total time of 23 hours.
-Note, it is important to let it simmer and not continue boiling otherwise the broth will evaporate and the we did this all for nothing.
+Note, it is important to let it simmer and not continue boiling otherwise the broth will evaporate and we did this all for nothing.
+Simple tip if its boiling you’re ruining it.

 3. After simmering 23 hours, add vegetables and any optional herbs and spices, then continue to simmer again total cooking time 24 hours.